MichaelZaniewski/Healthcare-Project/SQL Analysis Queries.md

 ```
 SELECT
-hospital
+hospital, COUNT(*) as count
 FROM visit
 GROUP BY hospital
-ORDER BY COUNT(*) DESC
+ORDER BY count DESC
 ```

-### 1B) For the hospital(s) with the highest patient volume, what percentage of patients are discharged the same day vs. multi-day stays?  and compare that to the rest of the dataset.
+### 1B) For the hospital with the highest patient volume, what percentage of patients are discharged the same day vs. multi-day stays?  and compare that to the rest of the dataset.
 Informs bed availability forcasting

 ```
 WITH Top_Hospital AS (SELECT (SELECT hospital